 A Cotton Candy Recipe We Love

-To make cotton candy, you’ll need to heat, liquefy, and spin the sugar out into very thin strands.
+To learn how to make cotton candy without a machine, you’ll need to heat, liquefy, and spin the sugar out into very thin strands.
 If you don’t want to be bothered by going out and buying a cotton candy machine, no worries!
 Making hand-spun cotton candy is pretty simple if you have the right tools.
 Just know that you’ll want to keep your batches small.
 This method is a bit more time-consuming (and messier!) than using a machine.

 Ratios vary by cotton candy recipe, but at minimum, you’ll need: